 Projects over 1,200 sf: Add the Maintenance Block (see Large Project Supplement) to the design sketch.
+The Large Project Supplement is not needed for re-vegetation projects over 1,200 s.f.

 SLOPED SITE CONSIDERATIONS

 The bottom of a permeable paver project should be as flat as possible to optimize distribution and infiltration of stormwater.
 Designs with slopes over 2% should consider adding check dams or soil berms to slow down flow.
 The depth and spacing of barriers is dependent on the underlying slope and infiltration rate.
 Water retained by barriers must infiltrate within 48 hours.